HigherOrderCO/Bend/docs/lazy-definitions.md

 In strict-mode, some types of recursive terms will unroll indefinitely.

-This is a simple piece of code that works on many other functional programming languages, including hvm's lazy-mode, but hangs on strict-mode:
+This is a simple piece of code that works on many other functional programming languages and hangs on strict-mode:

 ```rust
 Cons = λx λxs λcons λnil (cons x xs)